I am a PhD researcher at the Bartlett School of Architecture, University College London.

 Welcome to my site, where I show some of my work.
 This work is about urban sites and signs, from the textural to the structural and to the aesthetically pleasing.
 In a way, this is simply a page about the importance of sites.

-Driven by a passion for the marginally visible, I observe and document different textures and marks on the built environment, and try to make sense of their layering and spatial arrangement.
+Driven by a passion for the visual dialogue that takes place on city surfaces, I observe and document different textures and marks on the built environment, and try to make sense of their layering and spatial arrangement.

 I also do work for the UCL Urban Laboratory, and am in charge of I Know What I Like, a London based organisation that handles urban & street art education through in situ activities like customised tours, debates and gallery visits.
 Drop us a line any time and I would be glad to take you on a walk and show you some of the less visible, but fascinating marks out there.